Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 Griggs is the basis of credentials inflation in the US.

-As a result of Griggs, most companies began halting their own applicant testing entirely, and simply began to require more a
+As a result of Griggs, most companies began halting their own applicant testing entirely, and simply began to require more and more education--assuming that this would still weed out the ineffective applicants.

+A 1971 supreme court case named Griggs vs Duke Power found that if an employer engaged in their own employee or applicant skills testing, and that testing was found to result in racial discrimination, then the empoloyer was guilty of racial discrimination even though that was not their intent.

+This is not true.
+The ruling was against tests which are not applicable to job performance.
+You're suggesting otherwise, with your "applicant skills testing" description.

-Control over employees (Score:2)
+Control over employees (Score:3)

 People with degrees start life later, and often times with a lot of debt.
 They are organized in the most traditional sense, and will probably be buying a home a few years after graduation.
 This debt load makes mobility hard, and the chances that the person is living paycheck-to-paycheck are a lot higher.
 However, unlike someone with less earning power living paycheck-to-paycheck, the person with the degree will have a higher chance of having more to lose.
-You want the employee that needs you, not the on
+You want the employee that needs you, not the one that will just wander off and say fuck-all when they're pissed at you the employer; they don't have anything, much less anything to lose, so why put up with you?
+The college grad has a credit score, mortgage, car, and family to protect.

 Because its a bullshit detector (Score:2)